QiuYukang/5G-LENA/doc/source/nr-module.rst

 Transport block model
 =====================
 The model of the MAC Transport Blocks (TBs) provided by the simulator is simplified with respect to the 3GPP specifications.
-In particular, a simulator-specific class (PacketBurst) is used to aggregate MAC SDUs in order to achieve the simulator’s equivalent of a TB, without the corresponding implementation complexity.
-The multiplexing of different logical channels to and from the RLC layer is performed using a dedicated packet tag (LteRadioBearerTag), which performs a functionality which is partially equivalent to that of the MAC headers specified by 3GPP.
+In particular, a simulator-specific class (PacketBurst) is used to aggregate MAC SDUs to achieve the simulator’s equivalent of a TB, without the corresponding implementation complexity.
+The multiplexing of different logical channels to and from the RLC layer is performed using a dedicated packet tag (LteRadioBearerTag), which produces a functionality which is partially equivalent to that of the MAC headers specified by 3GPP.

 RLC layer